Table of Contents

 Many of the great Chinese criminals are industrious businessmen.
 “To be a good businessman, you must always have different options”.
 Flexibility, the ability to reinvent themselves are at the base of the success of the triads.
 One of the methods favored by triads to maintain loyalty to one’s own clan or to intimidate adversaries or traitors is the mutilation of a limb.
 At present only at least 57 companies are operating in Hong Kong alone.
 Although some clans have only about fifty members, other organizations have up to 30,000 members.
 The biggest are the 14K Triad, Sun Yee On and Wo Shing Wo.

 The following year, a killer believed to be linked to the 14K killed the Portuguese prison police officer, injuring another officer, in a cafe in Macao.
 In 1999 a Portuguese court sentenced the forty-year-old Broken Tooth Koi boss to 15 years in prison for several crimes.
-The 14K were suspected of shootings, bomb attacks and several executions.
+The 14K was suspected of shootings, bomb attacks, and several executions.

 Seven others received minor penalties.
 After the crackdown on justice by Macao, the criminal activities of the 14k have found new living space in the United States and Canada.
 After the massive publicity of the Broken Tooth Koi case, the 14k opted for a lower profile.
-Lately it would seem that the main center for their activities is Los Angeles.
-Usury and money laundering are the 14k’s favorite business.
+Lately, it would seem that the main center for their activities is Los Angeles.
+Usury and money laundering are 14k’s favorite businesses.